gcr-solutions/quantum-computing-for-life-science-workshop/docs/a-drug-discovery/_index.en.md

 ![CADD](/images/cadd.png)

 Innovation and advancements in computer-aided drug design (CADD) helps increase the productivity in drug research and development.
-Breakthroughs in artificial intelligence (AI), such as Deepmind’s celebrated protein folding algorithm
-[3], still rely on statistical models running on classical comput- ers which are, for example, limited in modelling quantum mechanical systems such as protein structures.
-However, hopes for a literal quantum leap in research productivity lie in the development of quantum computers (QC).
+Breakthroughs in artificial intelligence (AI) still rely on statistical models running on classical computers.
+These devices are limited in modelling quantum mechanical systems such as protein structures.
+However, hopes for a literal quantum leap in research productivity lie in the development of quantum computers.

 ![CADD-QC](/images/cadd-qc.png)

+Researchers have listed the quantum techniques that can be applied to the components in the general workflow of drug discovery process.
+As the above image shown, both the structured-based methods and ligand-based methods can be beneficial from the techniques in noisy intermediate scale quantum (NISQ) devices and fault-tolerant quantum computing devices.